bamakant/bamakant.github.io/readme.md

+# Personal Website
-A website to display my skills, interestes and projects that i have done yet and doimg.
+This is my personal website showing my development skills and projects i have done yet.